Urgent Update for Winter 2026 White Flag Emergency Shelter

 Q. Can I bring my kids?

 A. Yes.
 We have family rooms and portable cribs if you need one.
+There are no gender or age restrictions on children under 18 in the shelter.

 Q. Are there any gender restrictions?